 The city’s construction started in 1727, and it took around four years to complete the major palaces and roads.
 The principles of Vastu Shastra were greatly followed while designing the city.

-Jaipur city was divided into nine blocks, two of which consisted of the state buildings and palaces.
+Jaipur city was divided into nine blocks, two of which consisted of state buildings and palaces.
 The remaining seven blocks were allotted to the general public to live in.
-From the security point of view, huge walls were constructed around the city and seven strong gates.
+From the security point of view, huge walls were constructed around the city, and seven strong gates.
 It is believed that the city’s architecture was the best at that time in the Indian subcontinent.

 In 1878, the Prince of Wales visited Jaipur city.
 The whole city was painted with Pink color to welcome the prince.
 Since then, the name “Pink City” came into existence.
 Continuing the trend and keeping the charm of the historical era, all the state buildings and historical places of Jaipur city are painted with pink color.
 Jaipur city is famous for its architecture and rich culture — enough to attract tourists from different parts of the globe.